Art Sales Catalogues Online

-The Art Sales Catalogues Online (ASCO) publication offers easy access to complete historical art sales catalogues for the period 1600 to 1900.
-Lugt's Répertoire Online database has been included in this publication and serves as the "entrance gate" to the catalogues.
+Art Sales Catalogues Online (ASCO) offers easy access to complete historical art sales catalogues from the period 1600 to 1900.
+Lugt's

-The earliest art sales catalogues, also known as auction catalogues, appeared in the early 17th century, as simple leaflets.
-Over time, the catalogues grew into extensive, richly-illustrated publications.
-The catalogues are intriguing not only from the point of view of Art History, but also provide glimpses into the economic and sociological climate of the time.
+The earliest art sales catalogues, also known as auction catalogues, appeared in the early seventeenth century as simple leaflets.
+Over time, the catalogues grew into extensive, richly illustrated publications.
+The catalogues are intriguing not only from the point of view of the art historian; they also offer glimpses into the economic and sociological climate of the time.

 Search Options in ASCO: